Get the Best Rational and Irrational Numbers Worksheet for Free

 6. If the number is a non-terminating decimal it is an Irrational Number.

-Rational Numbers Practice Problems Quiz
+5 Quick Rational and Irrational Numbers Practice Problems

 /5